-Our Home Page started getting too big, so we decided to move some of our older information here.
-We'll also keep an archive of previous Home Pages (click on the buttons to the left) organized by date.
+We've archived our old Home Pages here, as an amusing way to read our "What's New" sections, and to follow our site's evolution (click on the "News from ..." links to see the old home pages).
 The evolution of the site is amazing, even to us.
 Our April 2002 home page is almost embarrassing in its simplicity.

 We've just returned from a glorious trip back home for 8 weeks of family time over Thanksgiving and Christmas.
 Now we're back with Ocelot, up on the hard at Coconuts Boatyard in Phuket, Thailand, where Golf and his crew are stripping her down to her bones to give her a major refit, including extending the transoms, scraping off 10 years of accumulated bottom paint, new paint on the topsides, new gelcoat on the cabin-top, all interior varnish removed and built back up, new bimini, refurbish the mast, new decks, etc, etc.